 Focus on the best ideas

 Answering bad questions makes your brain feel productive, but it’s not a worthwhile pursuit.
 And that’s the end of the article.
 Or, it could be.
 I think this point is important enough that it can stand on its own merits.
-Don’t waste time on bad questions.
+If you’ve got no free time, then don’t waste time on bad questions.
 But!…there’s a parallel in personal finance.

 Spending energy on improving your personal finance is a good thing.
 But the key, you see, is identifying the best improvements to chase.